 BIOL 486.
 SEMINAR FOR BIOLOGY TEACHERS.
 Provides instruction in how to prepare for and conduct effective biology learning experiences.
-Students will instruct classmates through presentations, participate in Project WET training, and conduct research using library/web resources.
-Students will also practice instruction in an actual classroom or informal setting.
-This course fulfills the Writing Intensive (WI), Information Literacy (IL), and Speaking Intensive (SI) requirements for education majors in the Department of Biology.
-Prerequisites: Junior or senior standing education majors and acceptance into a teacher certification program; or permission of instructor.
-Spring semester only, one hour.
+Students will instruct classmates through presentations, participate in Project WET and other activity-based curriculum training, and conduct research using library/web resources.
+The course will also cover the basics of WILD, WOW, PLT, and Project Food, Land & People.
+Students will practice instruction in an actual classroom or informal setting.
+This course is designated Writing Intensive (WI), Information Literacy (IL), and Speaking Intensive (SI).
+Prerequisite: Junior or senior standing.

 BIOL 488.
 SEMINAR IN BIOLOGY.
 Required of all majors in the Department of Biology except for those in teacher certification programs.
 Students will apply the knowledge they have obtained in previous biology classes by writing a literature review on a biological topic of their interest.
 Students will learn how to perform in-depth research of scientific literature through the use of library/web resources and will gain experience in both reading and critically evaluating peer-reviewed journal articles.
 Special emphasis will be placed on the students' participation in a peer-review process as they evaluate their peers' papers.
 The class culminates with each student delivering a professional oral presentation about their chosen topic.
-This course fulfills the Writing Intensive (WI), Information Literacy (IL), and Speaking Intensive (SI) requirements for majors in the Department of Biology.
+This course is designated Writing Intensive (WI), Information Literacy (IL), and Speaking Intensive (SI).
 Prerequisite: Senior standing.
-Semester course, one hour.